Life (1999 film): Plot

-By 1972, Ray and Claude are still not speaking; their friends have all died except for Willie.
-One day, Claude snaps, running past armed guards to steal a pie, and he is punished by having to stand barefoot on a case of bottles for 24 hours.
+By 1972, Ray and Claude are still not speaking; all their friends but Willie have either died or been released.
+One day, Claude snaps, running past the gun line to steal a pie and feast on it, and his punishment is to stand barefoot on a case of glass bottles.
 Dillard offers to set Ray free if he will shoot Claude should he move.
-Ray refuses and is given the same punishment.
+He refuses as he makes a provocative statement toward the Guard Captain, so he is given the same punishment.
 Touched, Claude apologizes, and they finally make amends.

-One day, Ray and Claude are transferred to live and work at Superintendent Dexter Wilkins' mansion.
-Ray does yard work, while Claude works inside and befriends with him.
-Claude is entrusted to pick up the new superintendent, Sheriff Warren Pike, the man who wrongfully framed them.
-While on a pheasant hunt, Ray notices that Pike has his father's watch, having framed them for killing Winston Hancock 40 years prior.
-When Ray presses Pike on the true origins of his watch, Pike instantly recognizes Ray and threatens to shoot him.
-Ray wrestles the gun and points it at Pike.
-He tells Wilkins that Pike framed him and Claude for murder, which the sheriff admits without remorse by justifying that at least the state of Mississippi had them as cheap labor for 40 years.
-As Claude struggles to stop Ray from killing him, Pike aims at them both with a hidden Derringer.
-Realizing that they are both innocent, Wilkins kills Pike and covers it up as a hunting accident, but then suffers a fatal heart attack in his bathroom before he can pardon them.
+Ray and Claude are transferred to live and work at Superintendent Dexter Wilkins' mansion.
+Ray does yard work, while Claude works inside and befriends the sympathetic Wilkins, who was set to retire.
+Claude is entrusted to pick up the new superintendent, former Sheriff Warren Pike.

+While on a pheasant hunt one day, Ray confronts Pike upon seeing him wearing his father's watch and the scar on his cheek, realizing he framed them 40 years ago.
+Pike then recognizes Ray and threatens to kill him.
+Ray points Pike's shotgun at him, explaining to Wilkins that Pike framed them for murder.
+The sheriff admits it with no remorse.
+Furious, Claude tries to take the gun from Ray and kill Pike himself, while Pike pulls a hidden Derringer on them.
+Realizing they are innocent and disgusted with Pike, Wilkins kills him, calling it a hunting accident.
+Avenged, Ray reclaims the watch.
+Wilkins apologizes for their unjust imprisonment, promising to issue them pardons, but suffers a fatal heart attack before he can.

-In 1997, present day, Ray and Claude live in the prison infirmary.
-Claude tells Ray a new plan, but Ray has accepted his fate.
-Later that night, the infirmary catches fire, and they seemingly perish in the flames.
-Willie concludes the tale by outlining Claude's plan: Ray and Claude would steal two bodies from the morgue, start the blaze, plant the bodies, hide and escape in the fire trucks.
-Willie reveals to the workers and inmates the plan worked: the bodies buried are not Ray and Claude, who have gone back to New York immediately and are watching a Yankees game.
-They are again on good terms, free and living together in Harlem.
+In 1997, present day, Ray and Claude live in the prison infirmary with Willie.
+Claude tells Ray of a new plan, which Ray initially rejects, but then follows Claude to hear more.
+That night, the infirmary catches fire, and they seemingly perish.
+The inmates are saddened by the story, and Willie then reveals that Ray and Claude planted two bodies from the morgue in their beds, started the blaze, then escaped in the fire trucks.

+Ray and Claude immediately return to NYC and go to a Yankees game.
+Free, they are happily living together in Harlem.

 Cast

 Production

 In July 1996, it was announced Eddie Murphy would star in the buddy comedy Life.
 The film was the result of a pitch Murphy gave to Brian Grazer, whom Murphy previously worked with on The Nutty Professor.
 The film was the first of a two-movie deal between Murphy and Imagine Entertainment, the second being Bowfinger.

 Although Life is set in Parchman, Mississippi, it was filmed in California.
 Filming locations in the Los Angeles area included Downey and Norwalk, in addition to the Universal Pictures backlot.
 Locations in northern California included Sacramento, Brentwood, and Locke.
-Filming took place from March to June of 1998.
+Filming took place from March to June 1998.